Gyarbij/xknow_infosec/M365D_tables.md

 ## AADSignInEventsBeta
 [[Link to MS-Source]](https://docs.microsoft.com/en-US/microsoft-365/security/defender/advanced-hunting-aadsignineventsbeta-table?view=o365-worldwide)
 **Description:** Information about Azure Active Directory (AAD) sign-in events either by a user (interactive) or a client on the user's behalf (non-interactive).
-The AADSignInEventsBeta table is currently in beta and is being offered on a short-term basis to allow you to hunt through Azure Active Directory (AAD) sign-in events.
-We will eventually move all sign-in schema information to the IdentityLogonEvents table.
-Customers who can access Microsoft 365 Defender through the Azure Security Center’s integrated Microsoft Defender for Endpoint solution, but do not have licenses for Microsoft Defender for Office, Microsoft Defender for Identity, or Microsoft Cloud App Security, will not be able to view this schema.
 The AADSignInEventsBeta table in the advanced hunting schema contains information about Azure Active Directory interactive and non-interactive sign-ins.
 Learn more about sign-ins in Azure Active Directory sign-in activity reports - preview.
-Use this reference to construct queries that return information from the table.
-For information on other tables in the advanced hunting schema, see the advanced hunting reference.

 ### Table Schema:
 | Field | Description |